hasith2003/multimodal-emotion-recognition/README.md

 ## Custom Focal Loss for MELD
 The MELD dataset contains 7 classes with a significant **class imbalance** (e.g., a high number of 'Neutral' samples compared to 'Disgust' or 'Fear').

-While standard **CrossEntropy Loss** often leads the model to over-predict majority classes, I introduced a **Custom Focal Loss** implementation.
+While standard **CrossEntropy Loss** yields a higher overall test accuracy (56.86% vs 47.47%), it heavily over-predicts majority classes (like 'neutral') and completely fails to classify minority emotions, resulting in 0% precision/recall on classes like 'fear'.

 ### Why Focal Loss?
-Focal Loss down-weights the loss contributed by easy-to-classify examples and focuses the training on hard, misclassified samples.
-This ensures the model achieves higher accuracy across **all 7 classes**, specifically improving the performance on minority categories.
+Focal Loss down-weights the loss contributed by easy-to-classify examples (the majority classes) and focuses the training on hard, misclassified samples.
+This improves the performance and representation of minority categories, providing a more balanced classification behavior across all 7 emotions, even though the global test accuracy is lower.

 ## Project Structure